.NET Core Guide

 - A set of framework libraries, which provide primitive data types, app composition types and fundamental utilities.

-- A set of SDK tools and language compilers that enable the base developer experience, available in the .NET Core SDK.
+- A set of SDK tools and language compilers (Roslyn and F#) that enable the base developer experience, available in the .NET Core SDK.

 - The 'dotnet' app host, which is used to launch .NET Core apps.
 It selects the runtime and hosts the runtime, provides an assembly loading policy and launches the app.
 The same host is also used to launch SDK tools in much the same way.

-The C# and F# languages (Visual Basic is coming) can be used to write applications and libraries for .NET Core.
+The C#, Visual Basic, and F# languages can be used to write applications and libraries for .NET Core.
 The compilers run on .NET Core, enabling you to develop for .NET Core anywhere it runs.
 In general, you will not use the compilers directly, but indirectly using the SDK tools.

-The C# and F# compilers and the .NET Core tools are or can be integrated into several text editors and IDEs, including Visual Studio, Visual Studio Code, Sublime Text and Vim, making .NET Core development an option in your favorite coding environment and OS.
-This integration is provided, in part, by the good folks of the OmniSharp project.
+The C#, Visual Basic, and F# compilers and the .NET Core tools are or can be integrated into several text editors and IDEs, including Visual Studio, Visual Studio Code, Sublime Text and Vim, making .NET Core development an option in your favorite coding environment and OS.
+This integration is provided, in part, by the good folks of the OmniSharp project and Ionide.

 .NET APIs and Compatibility